J Hus

-Momodou Lamin Jallow (born 26 October 1996) known professionally as J Hus, is a British rapper and singer, credited with pioneering the genre of Afroswing.
+Mamadou Lamin Jallow (born 26 May 1996) known professionally as J Hus, is a British rapper and singer, credited with pioneering the genre of Afroswing.
 He is currently signed to Black Butter Records.
 He gained popularity in 2015 following the release of his song "Dem Boy Paigon".

 J Hus' "Did You See" became his most successful single at the time, peaking at number nine on the UK Singles Chart and eventually being certified Platinum.
 In 2017, he released his debut album, Common Sense, which was critically acclaimed—it was named the best UK album of 2017 by Complex.
-The album reached number six on the UK Albums Chart.
-In June 2018, he was arrested in Stratford and charged with carrying a knife in public.
-Hours after his release from prison in April 2019, he made a surprise appearance on stage at Canadian rapper Drake's concert at the O2 Arena in London.

 In January 2020, J Hus released his second album, Big Conspiracy, which featured appearances by Jamaican singer Koffee, Nigerian singer Burna Boy and British singer Ella Mai.
 The album became his first number-one on the UK Albums Chart and received widespread critical acclaim.
 In June 2023, he released the single "Who Told You" with Drake, which became his highest-charting single, reaching number two on the UK Singles Chart.
 It was the lead single to his third album Beautiful and Brutal Yard, which released in July.
 The album became his second number-one on the UK Albums Chart.

 Early life

 J Hus was born in London to Gambian parents and grew up in the city's Stratford district.
-He was raised by his mother, who emigrated to England when she was 25 years old.
+He was raised by his mother, who immigrated to England when she was 25 years old.
 Jallow was raised Muslim and is of ethnic Fula and Serer heritage.
 As a child, he and his mother would go to African parties and his parents would play African music for him.
-Growing up, he wanted to become an actor "but then around Year 10 or Year 11, it was whatever really", and he was expelled from school as he had, in his words, "started getting into a bit of trouble."
-In September 2014, distraught following two separate prison stints, he was advised to focus on pursuing a music career by his childhood friend Moe who also agreed to be his manager.
-Moe and his older brother would go on to form their own management company 2K Management.
+Growing up, he wanted to become an actor.
+He was expelled from school as he had, in his words, "started getting into a bit of trouble."
+In September 2014, following two separate prison stints, he was advised to focus on pursuing a music career by his childhood friend Moe who also agreed to be his manager.
+Moe and his older brother would go on to form their own management company, 2K Management.

 J Hus got his stage name from the word "hustler", explaining that he would buy a pack of doughnuts and sell them individually at a profit when he was in secondary school.